vowywowy/homelab/README.md

 ### **watchtower**
 A Watchtower container automatically updates all the containers' images and removes unused images.
 ### **ofelia**
 Ofelia is docker based cron.
 All it does now is restart plex at 2AM to trigger PMS updates and system prunes at 4AM.
+This container does not need networking.

 ---
 ## How to run